Generic Name: abciximab (ab-SIX-i-mab)

 - if you have allergies to medicines, foods, or other substances

-- if you have clotting or blood disorders
+- if you have a history of bleeding or clotting problems

 Some MEDICINES MAY INTERACT with abciximab.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticoagulants (eg, warfarin, heparin) within the last 7 days, dipyridamole, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), ticlopidine, or thrombolytics (t-PA) because the risk of bleeding may be increased
+- Anticoagulants (eg, warfarin, heparin), dipyridamole, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), ticlopidine, or thrombolytics (tissue plasminogen activators) because the risk of bleeding may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if abciximab may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.